capeprivacy/documentation/docs/index.md

 This documentation site includes:

-* A guide to help you [understand the different elements of Cape Privacy](/understand/), including workflows and architecture.
+* A guide to help you [understand the different elements of Cape Privacy](/understand/), including architecture and best practices.
 * How to install and use [Cape Core](/cape-core/) services and tools.
 * Information on how to use Cape Privacy's [code libraries](/libraries/).
 * [Best practice](/understand/best-practices/) guidance on integrating Cape Privacy into your data workflow.